11ty/11ty-website/src/docs/languages/nunjucks.md

 ## Shortcodes

-Shortcodes are basically reusable bits of content.
-You can add Nunjucks specific shortcodes, but you probably want to add a [Universal shortcode](/docs/shortcodes/) instead.
+Shortcodes are reusable bits of content.
+You can add Nunjucks specific shortcodes, but it’s probably easier to add a [Universal shortcode](/docs/shortcodes/) instead.

 ### Single Shortcode